openharmony/docs/docs-en/subsystems/distributed-remote-startup.md

     ElementName name = new ElementName(remote_device_id, "com.huawei.remote_package_name", "remote_class_name");
     want.setElement(name); // Add information about the target FA for startup to the Want instance. want.setFlags(Want.FLAG_ABILITYSLICE_MULTI_DEVICE); // Set the multi-device startup flag.
 If this flag is not set, remote FA startup will be unavailable. startAbility(want); // Start the specified FA based on the want parameter.
-If the name of the want parameter is different from that used in the IDE, use the parameter name in the IDE.
+If the name and type of the want parameter are different from those used in the IDE, use the parameter name and type in the IDE.
     ```